MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 If disabled or not configured, the Start pages configured in the Configure Start Pages policy can't be changed and remain locked down.

-Supported devices: Domain-joined or MDM-enrolled Related policy:
+Supported devices: Domain-joined or MDM-enrolled.

+Related policy:

 - Configure Start Pages
 - Configure Open Microsoft Edge With.
 <!-- DisableLockdownOfStartPages-Description-End -->

 <!-- DisableLockdownOfStartPages-Editable-Begin -->